-In Life Studies, pupils follow an integrated programme of PSHEe (Personal, Social, Health and Economic education) and RE (Religious Education) throughout the school, with elements of the Citizenship curriculum added in Years 7 & 8.
+In Life Studies, pupils follow a programme of PSHE (Personal, Social and Health Education) and RE (Religious Education) throughout the school, with elements of the Citizenship curriculum added in Years 7 & 8.

-Through their learning explorations in the topic areas detailed below, and their resulting increased knowledge and understanding, children are encouraged to consider their attitudes and values as a continuing theme.
-Although the PSHEe, Citizenship and RE elements are timetabled as separate modules, in reality many themes are common to all three, enabling the statutory requirements of RE and Citizenship to be met.
+Through their learning explorations and their resulting increased knowledge and understanding, children are encouraged to consider their attitudes and values as a continuing theme.
+Although the PSHE and RE elements are timetabled as separate modules, in reality many themes are common to both, enabling all statutory requirements to be met.

-Pupils in all year groups receive input on the physical aspects of SRE (Sex and Relationships Education), from Puberty in Year 5 and 6, through to Contraception and STIs in Year 7 & 8.
-Please see our SRE Policy for further detail).
+Pupils in all year groups receive input on the physical aspects of RSE (Relationships and Sex Education), from Puberty in Year 5 and 6, through to contraception, consent and it's implications in Years 7 & 8.
+Please see our RSE Policy for further detail.

 In Year 7, the physiological aspects of human development and reproduction are addressed in science lessons, as part of a general topic on plant and animal reproduction.
 At the same time, the pupils will follow complementary modules on human relationships in the PSHE component of Life Studies.